|

 injury of the ACL, which had been surgically reconstructed

 by means of arthroscopy (table 2).
+During

 the test period all subjects continued their normal